TradeTrust/documentation/docs/tradetrust-website/identity-resolution.md

 #### Endpoint

 The "Endpoint" input refers to the endpoint that will be called to resolve an Ethereum Address.
-A hosted endpoint is available at [https://demo-resolver.tradetrust.io/identifier/](https://demo-resolver.tradetrust.io/identifier/).
+A demo hosted endpoint is available at [https://demo-resolver.tradetrust.io/identifier/](https://demo-resolver.tradetrust.io/identifier/).

+_Note: This demo endpoint is not suitable for production environment, please use it only in testing or staging environment._

 ---